JBlitzar/flopper-one/firmware/flopper-one/README.md

 # Flopper-one firmware

-Hello, this is the platformio project directory for the flopper one firmware.
+Hello, this is the [platformio](https://platformio.org/) project directory for the flopper one firmware.
 To not be presumptuous, it's currently set to run a relatively conservative self-test.
 I've found that things often go wrong, and it's better to debug that early.
 I have great plans for this in the future.
 For now it just prints debug statements to the serial console.

+All of the hardware pins should be corroborated by the schematic (see [`include/flopper_pins.h`](include/flopper_pins.h))

 ## A note on AI usage